felix-vondee/tic_tac_toe/README.md

 ## Getting Started

-### Prerequisites

-- A version of Ruby installed on your computer
-- A basic knowledge of navigation inside a computer terminal.
-[Learn more about computer terminals here](https://medium.com/swlh/bash-for-beginners-becoming-a-terminal-ninja-7024d8c4968f)
+No prerequisites

-### To get a local copy up and running:
+To get a local copy up and running:

-1) Clone this repository or download the Zip folder.[Learn to clone a github repository here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+1) Clone the repo or download the Zip folder

-2) Open your terminal, navigate to the location of the folders you have clonned and run "bin/main.rb".

-### Game Instructions:

-- Each user should enter their names after the game starts up
-- The game will inform a player if it's their turn to make a move
-- Available spaces on the board are represented by numbers from 1 to 9
+2) Install ruby and run "bin/main.rb" in your terminal
 ## Authors